-All disposal operations must be carried out in compliance with all applicable regulations in such a way that the safety of people and environment is protected.
+All disposal operations must be carried out in compliance with all applicable regulations, in such a way that the safety of people and environment is protected.
 The main options are as follows:

-- HP can be flushed to sewer as long as it is diluted sufficiently to not present a hazard in the drains.
-It is recommended to keep the concentration of the diluted product below 5% for safety purpose.
-In addition HP can be destroyed on a waste water treatment plant (to avoid adversely affecting its operation, the HP concentration at the entry point of a biological treatment plant should be below 100 ppm). - The HP can be prevented from entering the environment and disposed of as a dangerous waste.
-This may be done by absorption on a non combustible material e.g. sand, vermiculite, or by decomposition.
-In these cases particular care has to be taken with respect to the safety aspects.
+Hydrogen peroxide can be flushed to a sewer as long as it is diluted sufficiently, to not present a hazard in the drains.
+It is recommended to keep the concentration of the diluted product below 5% for safety purposes (local regulations might have lower limits).
+In addition, hydrogen peroxide can be destroyed at a waste water treatment plant (limits to be consulted with local waste water treatment $plant)^6$ .

+Hydrogen peroxide can be prevented from entering the environment, and disposed of as a dangerous waste.
+This may be done by absorption on a non-combustible material, e.g. sand, vermiculite, or by decomposition.
+In these cases, particular care has to be taken with respect to the safety aspects.

-8. EMERGENCY RESPONSE
+8. Emergency response